Moving inland, Tropical Storm Henri drenches Northeast - NewsBreak

 “This house has been through so many hurricanes and so many things have happened,” said Cherie Saunders, 68.
 “We’re just going to wait and see what happens.”

 Rhode Island has been hit by hurricanes and tropical storms periodically — including Superstorm Sandy in 2012, Irene in 2011 and Hurricane Bob in 1991.
 The city of Providence sustained so much flooding damage from a hurricane in 1938 and Hurricane Carol in 1954 that it built a hurricane barrier in the 1960s to protect its downtown from a storm surge coming up Narragansett Bay.
-That barrier — and newer gates built nearby — were closed Sunday.
+That barrier — and newer gates built nearby — were closed for hours Sunday before reopening.

+“I call it the wettest hour in New York City, New York, for the record books,” said Dominic Ramunni, a National Weather Service meteorologist in Upton, New York.

 Some communities in central New Jersey were inundated with as much as 8 inches (20 centimeters) of rain by midday Sunday.
 In Jamesburg, television video footage showed flooded downtown streets and cars almost completely submerged.